barotto/IBMulator/README.md

 normal_filter=nearest
 ```

-If you are using the `software` or `accelerated` renderers you're set and ready
+If you are using the `accelerated` renderer you're set and ready to go.
-to go.

 If you are using the `opengl` renderer the actual filtering might depend on the
 shader.
 If you're not getting the desired result be sure to use a shader